-Editor’s note: This story was originally published on April 17, 2015.
-This version has been revised and updated so that it’s relevant to the 2016 NBA playoffs.
+Editor’s note: This story been revised and updated to be relevant to the 2017 NBA playoffs.

 Cord cutting brings particularly thorny challenges for sports fans, and they’re never more apparent than when the postseason rolls around.
-Case in point: the NBA playoffs, which start this Saturday.
+Case in point: the NBA playoffs, now underway.
 As in previous years, broadcasting of the postseason tournament will be divided between four networks: ABC, TNT, ESPN, and NBA TV.

 Three of those are cable networks, but there are still ways for the enterprising cord cutter to catch most of the action.
 Based on the TV schedule available at press time, we’ve outlined your options for watching the playoffs without a cable- or satellite-TV subscription.
 By following our guide, you’ll be able to watch many—but not all—of the live broadcasts and see which team eventually lifts the Larry O’Brien Trophy this June.